Victorian Certificate of Education: Unscored VCE

 It is possible for students to complete an unscored VCE.
-Under this option, students complete the VCE course but do not sit final exams and are not given an ATAR.
+Under this option, students still have to pass their coursework to be awarded the VCE course, but do not sit final exams and are not given an ATAR.
 The number of students completing an unscored VCE has increased every year since 2015, with 8.3% of VCE students completing an unscored VCE in 2020.

 Studies

 VCE studies refer to the various subjects available to students to contribute to their successful completion of the qualification.
 There are currently 128 VCE studies, ranging from diverse fields such as the humanities, science, technology and mathematics.
-Studies are also permitted to study one or more VCE VET programs, vocational education-based subjects which contribute to the completion of the VCE, whilst also resulting in a nationally recognised VET qualification.
+Studies are also permitted to study one or more VCE VET programs, vocational education-based subjects which contribute to the completion of the VCE, while also resulting in a nationally recognised VET qualification.

 Although a student may choose to study any VCE subject in theory, this is dependent on availability of the specified study at the student's school.
 Certain schools do not offer certain studies, and as a result, students may pick alternate ones, or choose to study a particular subject through an external institution such as Virtual School Victoria (formerly Distance Education Centre Victoria).

 To be awarded the VCE, a student must successfully complete at least: